thirumurthis/Learnings/ZooKeeper/create_zookeeper_ensemble_in_docker.md

 ```

 Notes:
-   - The above is not production ready, in cae we need to persist the data,logs, etc. for whihc we need to mount volumes.
+   - The above is not production ready, in case we need to persist the data, logs, etc. for which we need to mount volumes.
-   - we can create the volumes for data and logs using `docker volume` and attach during `docker run` command
+   - We can create the volumes for data and logs using `docker volume` and attach during `docker run` command
-   - Below is sample command to create volume and attach to run command
+   - Sample command of how to create volume and attach to run command

    ```
    $ docker volume create --driver local --opt type=none --opt device=/c/thiru/zookeeper/data/zk1 --opt o=bind --name zk1-dataDir